-Madam Chairperson, Your Excellencies, Distinguished Delegates, Ladies and Gentlemen,
+Madam Chair, Distinguished Delegates,

-Japan attaches great importance to providing education and training opportunities and facilitating the exchange of information for enhancing capacity building in space law.
+Japan attaches great importance to providing education and training opportunities, and to facilitating the exchange of information for enhancing capacity building in space law.

-The Japan Aerospace Exploration Agency (JAXA) contributes to capacity building in space law in a number of ways.
+JAXA contributes to capacity building in space law in a number of ways.
 It has provided financial support to students of space policy and law, created a legal database on space law, and accepts internships through its Legal and Compliance Division of the General Affairs Department.

-JAXA has also continuously supported the winning team of the Asia Pacific Regional Round of the Manfred Lachs Space Law Moot Court Competition organized by the International Institute of Space Law (IISL) to participate in the competition's World Finals that take place during the IAC.
+JAXA has also continuously supported the winning team of the Asia Pacific Regional Round of the Manfred Lachs Space Law Moot Court Competition, organized by the International Institute of Space Law (IISL), to participate in the competition's World Finals that take place during the IAC.
 In the past years, JAXA has supported a number of successful teams from Australia, India, New Zealand and Singapore.
 We believe that JAXA's financial support has contributed to raising the overall level of the Asia-Pacific region's university programs relating to space law.

-In addition, JAXA continues to provide training opportunities for all Japanese universities and graduate students through its Space Education Center, by funding their participation in IAC.
+In addition, JAXA continues to provide training opportunities for universities and graduate students through its Space Education Center.
+This year, JAXA chairs the International Space Education Board (ISEB), which gives out sponsorship to students participating in IAC.
 Furthermore, JAXA dispatches its staff to universities to deliver lectures on space policy and law to students.